Bleacher Bums

 Bleacher Bums is a 1977 play written collaboratively by members of Chicago's Organic Theater Company, from an idea by actor Joe Mantegna.
 Its original Chicago production was directed by Stuart Gordon.
 A 1979 performance of the play was taped for PBS television, and in 2002 a made-for-TV movie adaptation was produced.

 Plot

 Bleacher Bums takes place in the bleachers of Chicago's Wrigley Field.
 The characters are a bunch of Chicago Cubs fans, watching a game in progress on a summer afternoon.
-Most of them have been allegedly gathering here for some time and know each other; even if they might not necessarily like or tolerate each other.
+Most of them have been gathering here for some time and know each other; even if they might not necessarily like or tolerate each other.
 Beer is being drunk, hot dogs are being eaten, and friendly wagers start to take on increasing importance.

 Touring

 Bleacher Bums was put on in different cities across the United States.
 In 1981, longtime Cubs fan Jerry Pritikin, the Bleacher Preacher, was hired as a paid consultant for a production in San Francisco, instructing the cast there on Chicago fan vernacular, and proper fan behavior.